amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

     meaningless classes (& other objections towards london school in the following paragraphs) are signs of shitty code, which can't be resolved by merely thinking about tests.
 -->
-- tests should tell stories about domain, thus, they should be cohesive & meaningful to non programmers
+- tests should tell stories about domain & be cohesive & meaningful to non programmers
 - unit tests should verify units of behaviour rather than units of code
 - number of classes (or modules) it takes to implement behaviours is irrelevant
 - it is hard to tell what exactly unit tests verify if they exercise things less than units of behaviour